1992–93 Montreal Canadiens season: Regular season

 The Canadiens would get off to a quick start, sitting on top of the Adams Division with a 16–5–3 record in their opening 24 games.
 The team would slump to an 8–9–2 record in their next 19 games, and fall behind their provincial rivals, the Quebec Nordiques, in the standings.
 Montreal would get hot, going 17–4–1, to take a commanding lead in the division, but a late-season slump, as Montreal would have a record of 7–11–0 in their final 18 games, falling behind the Boston Bruins and Nordiques to finish third in the division with 102 points and a 48–30–6 record.

-On January 25, 1993, rookie Ed Ronan scored just 14 seconds into the overtime period to give the Canadiens a 3-2 home win over the Boston Bruins.
+On January 25, 1993, rookie Ed Ronan scored just 14 seconds into the overtime period to give the Canadiens a 3–2 home win over the Boston Bruins.
 It would prove to be the fastest overtime goal scored during the 1992-93 NHL regular season.

 Four Canadiens (Brian Bellows, Vincent Damphousse, Stephan Lebeau and Kirk Muller) reached the 30-goal plateau.
 In his first season with the team, Vincent Damphousse led the club offensively, scoring 39 goals and earning a team-high 97 points.
 Brian Bellows, also in his first season in Montreal, had a team-high 40 goals and finished with 88 points.
 Kirk Muller scored 37 goals and had 94 points, while Stephan Lebeau had a breakout season, scoring 80 points.
 Eric Desjardins led the blueline with 13 goals and 45 points, while Mathieu Schneider also recorded 13 goals from the blueline and finished with 44 points.

 In goal, Patrick Roy played the majority of the games, leading the club with 31 wins and a 3.20 goals against average (GAA) in 62 games, as well as two shutouts.
 Andre Racicot backed-up Roy, winning 17 of 26 games played while posting a 3.39 GAA and a shutout.

 At the beginning of the 1992–93 season, Upper Deck made Patrick Roy a spokesperson.
 Roy was an ideal choice as he was a hockey card collector, and his collection amounted to over 150,000 cards.
 An ad campaign was launched and it had an adverse effect on Roy's season.
 Upper Deck had a slogan called "Trade Roy", and it was posted on billboards throughout the city of Montreal.
-A Journal de Montreal poll, published on January 13, 1993, indicated that 57% of fans favoured Patrick Roy.
+A Journal de Montreal poll, published on January 13, 1993, indicated that 57% of fans favoured trading Patrick Roy.
 Before the trading deadline, Canadiens General Manager Serge Savard insisted that he would consider a trade for Roy.
 The Canadiens would end the season by winning only 8 of their last 19 games.

 All-Star Game

 The 44th National Hockey League All-Star Game was played at the Montreal Forum, on February 6, 1993, where the Wales Conference beat the Campbell Conference, 16–6.
 Patrick Roy and Kirk Muller participated in the all-star game as members of the Wales Conference All-Stars.